 JRR’s Complementarity Programme provides, flexible, rapid and cost-effective assistance to countries wishing to hold perpetrators accountable, but needing the support of professional expertise from the international community.
-JRR offers tailored mentoring assistance from its international roster of over 600 experts that enables countries to maintain local ownership of accountability, performed at an international standard.
+JRR offers tailored mentoring assistance from its international roster that enables countries to maintain local ownership of accountability, performed at an international standard.
 Individuals available for deployment include legal advisors, prosecutors, child and witness protection specialists, military analysts, and experts in conflict-related sexual and gender-based violence.
 JRR’s approach empowers national actors to design and implement credible, thorough investigations.
 Mentoring received by national authorities builds confidence of these increasing the odds for justice to be done for crimes of the past.
 From evidence-gathering in the field to presenting it in the courtroom, JRR experts have ensured national authorities on the ground have the knowledge and tools they need.